telerik/blazor-docs/components/multiselect/events.md

 # MultiSelect Events

-This article explains the events available in the Telerik AutoComplete for Blazor:
+This article explains the events available in the Telerik MultiSelect for Blazor:

 * [ValueChanged](#valuechanged)
 * [OnChange](#onchange)